 Creating a LinkedIn account is just like creating a Facebook account.
 Either you haven’t got your degree yet, a plain businessman, or a fresh graduate, you are free to create your account here.
 Just as long as you have a valid email address and that you are at least 13 years old (for selected countries, learn more about user agreement).

 Just like Facebook, if you have a business, you can create one for your company.
 The only downside about LinkedIn is that there are differences between a basic account and a premium one.
-Yes, there are paid features in LinkedIn that a basic account can’t avail unless they will upgrade their account.
+Yes, there are paid features on LinkedIn that a basic account can’t avail unless they will upgrade their account.
 So typically, a free account has a limit.
 On a brighter side, that isn’t a problem since finding an opportunity via LinkedIn won’t require you to upgrade.
 With that being said, a premium account is just applicable for those individuals who are using it as a tool most especially when it comes to finding leads.

 LinkedIn vs Other Social Media Sites

 You may be wondering what the difference is between LinkedIn and other social media sites.
-Well, you may have been seeing ads on Facebook such as BPO companies seeking for new agents to be part of their growing companies, right?
+Well, you may have been seeing ads on Facebook such as BPO companies seeking new agents to be part of their growing companies, right?
 That’s one of a good example of their differences.
 LinkedIn works the same.
-However, some clients on LinkedIn most especially for those who are based in other countries don’t need to see your CV because your profile alone is a good reference already.
+However, some clients on LinkedIn most especially those who are based in other countries don’t need to see your CV because your profile alone is a good reference already.
 Not just that, even if you aren’t applying and even if you are not looking for a job, if a certain company is looking for people to work with them and that would match your profile’s details such as your skills, your past jobs, and the like, you will then automatically get notified by LinkedIn of possible leads.
 Yes, LinkedIn will personally inform you about job opportunities you may be fit in.

 No time for Jokes